Published on August 13, 2024

 Under-the-tongue (sublingual) allergy tablets

-Rather than getting shots, you take tiny amounts of allergen in pill form that dissolves in your mouth.
+Rather than getting shots, this therapy involves taking tiny amounts of allergen in pill form that dissolves under the tongue.
+This is known as sublingual delivery.
 Pills are usually taken daily.
 Sublingual allergy tablets don't work for all allergens but can be helpful for grass and ragweed pollens and dust mites.

 Nasal saline rinses for hay fever